 Moving applications to the cloud doesn’t mean you can shut down your old data center.
 Agencies need basic computing services, such as on-premises print and directory servers.
 Applications that can’t be “lifted and shifted” will need a place to live in an onsite data center.
 With real estate at a premium, IT managers can save space by building new, smaller data centers to handle the few on-premises devices required.
 Provisioning power is part of that process.
 Ask these five questions to determine how much power will be enough to meet all of the needs of your environment.

-Click the banner below to learn how IT modernization supports digital government.
+Click the banner below to begin building modern IT architectures.

 How Do I Build the Most Power-Efficient Data Center?